ktvella/KPI-Tracking/README.md

 ## On-Time-Delivery (OTD)

-The OTD file tracks customer orders that are behind schedule.
+The OTD file tracks orders that are behind schedule.
 Displays items by number of days late, as well as by dollars late.
 Helps us to identify large line items that are behind schedule, or items that are severly behind, in order to prioritize manufacturing schedule appropriately.

 ## Scrap